%load_ext dotenv

 return str(elements)

-It’s the same process as before, but this time our agent has access to two tools:
+Same process as before, but this time our agent has access to two tools: the tool that can find the show page, and the tool that can pull the episode lists from the episode page.

 # Create a tool-using agent